dankamongmen/notcurses/README.md

-* **What it is not**: a source-compatible X/Open Curses implementation, nor a replacement for NCURSES on existing systems, nor a widely-ported and -tested bedrock of Open Source, nor a battle-proven, veteran library.
+* **What it is not**: a source-compatible X/Open Curses implementation, nor a replacement for NCURSES on existing systems, nor a widely-ported and -tested bedrock of free software, nor a battle-proven, veteran library.

 notcurses abandons the X/Open Curses API bundled as part of the Single UNIX Specification.
 The latter shows its age, and seems not capable of making use of